RAE08 & Durham University - in context

 Durham University’s International Quality

-The University submitted a higher number of research active staff than any of our comparator institutions in the 1994 Group.
+The University submitted a higher number of research active staff than any of our comparator institutions in the 1994 group of Universities.

 90% of the research which our staff submitted was assessed as being at least of International Quality (2* and above) in terms of originality, significance and rigour.

-This is a higher percentage than many of the larger institutions which form the Russell Group of UK universities.
+This is a higher percentage than many of the larger institutions which form the Russell Group of UK universities, of which Durham is part.

 See an overview of Durham’s RAE success